dbbs-lab/cerebellar-models/docs/configurations/mouse/nest.rst

 Then, the following parameters are optimized according to the method described in Geminiani et al.
 (2018) [#geminiani_2018]_ :

-.. csv-table:: GLIF neuron parameters
+.. csv-table:: EGLIF neuron parameters
    :header-rows: 1
    :delim: ;